2023: Reconstructing the Past

-- There weren't many people writing things down back in the days of Ancient Greece, which is why it was such a tragedy when the Library of Alexandria, one of the most expansive collections of texts in classical civilization, was burned to the ground (possibly).
-Another ancient library, the Abbasid Caliphate's House of Wisdom, was destroyed when the Mongols swept by on their way to Hungary and back again.
-Discuss with your team: how does destroying a society's history impact it?
-What would happen in our own world if information-tracking resources like Wikipedia and TikTok suddenly vanished?
+- Very few copies survive of what people wrote in the ancient world, which is why it was such a tragedy when the collections at the Library of Alexandria burned down.
+Another ancient library, the Abbasid Caliphate's House of Wisdom, was also destroyed when the Mongols swept by on their way to Hungary.
+Read more about them and six more of the world's early libraries, then discuss: what would happen in our own world if all the information stored on Internet servers vanished?‡

-- On the other extreme lies the Tripitaka Koreana, the most exhaustively-catalogued collection of Buddhist scriptures in the world.
+- Not all ancient records were razed to the ground.
+On the other extreme lies the Tripitaka Koreana, the most thorough collection of Buddhist scriptures in the world.
 In the 11th century, Korean monks took 80 years to carve their entire canon into wooden tablets—and then the Mongols (hello again!) destroyed them all.
-Unfazed, the monks tried again, creating over 80,000 woodblocks.
-Their effort was worth it; the new tablets have survived for almost a millennium.
-Research how they disaster-proofed those tablets using the technologies they had at the time.
-Should we adopt similar strategies for records of our society?
-Is it possible for us to prepare for events we can't predict?
+The monks tried again, recreating over 80,000 woodblocks that have survived now for nearly a thousand years.
+Learn how they disaster-proofed their tablets, then discuss: how can we make sure today that our most important records will survive as long as possible?

 - If someone invites you to the opening of a time capsule from the year 1800, tell them it's a scam—the first time capsule, the "Century Safe", dates to 1876, and the term "time capsule" wasn't invented until the 1939 World's Fair.
 Research these early time capsules and what they contained, along with this much more recent Polish polar time capsule, then discuss with your team: what would you put in a time capsule if you were making one for scholars a hundred years from now?
 You may also want to look at the work of the International Time Capsule Society, which is trying to make sure no one forgets where all the time capsules are.
 (And there are apparently more than ever—why do you think that is?)